Automated customs declarations: optimize your international trade in 2025

 The AI then analyzes the documents to :

-- Extract relevant data: Values, weights, tariff codes, country of origin, etc.
+- Extract relevant data: Values, weights, tariff codes, countries of origin, etc.

 - Structuring information: Organizing data according to reporting requirements.